JustinR17/wzcl-scripts/SheetScripts/README.md

 * `divisions` likely does not need to be changed

 Run the script (in `Apps Script`) by calling the `updateAllDivisionStandings()` function.

+### UpdateWeeklyStandings_GAMES.gs

+This script is identical to `UpdateWeeklyStandings.gs` with the exception of updating the calculation for `Percent Completed`.
+Originally, the points were used to determine this metric, but this script changes the format to use the number of games completed instead.

+The following probably doesn't need to be updated every clan league:
+* `divisions` likely does not need to be changed

+Run the script (in `Apps Script`) by calling the `updateAllDivisionStandings()` function.